 - Availability.
-Starbucks is on every street corner so you should not have any trouble finding coffee for your Verisimo brewer.
+Starbucks is on every street corner so you should not have any trouble finding coffee for your Verismo brewer.
 The pods are of course available online as well.

 - No milk frother is needed.
-Starbucks has made a specialty milk pod that allows the machine to prepare you favorite milk based coffees at the push of a button.
+Starbucks has made a specialty milk pod that allows the machine to prepare your favorite milk-based coffees at the push of a button.

 - Price of the brewer.
-I was pleasantly surprised about the moderate price of Verisimo.
+I was pleasantly surprised about the moderate price of Verismo.